flutter/samples/experimental/add_to_app/README.md

 Android and iOS applications that demonstrate different ways of importing them.

-The Android apps are ready to run once you've completed the `flutter packages get` commands listed above.
-The iOS apps use CocoaPods, so you need to run this command to install the dependencies listed in their Podfiles prior to running them the first time.
+With the exception of `android_using_prebuilt_module`, the Android apps are ready to run once you've completed the `flutter packages get` commands listed above.
+The iOS apps use CocoaPods, though, so you need to run this command to install the dependencies listed in their Podfiles prior to running them the first time.

 This should be done in the individual project directories themselves.
-For example, prior to running `ios_fullscreen` for the first time, you need to run these commands:
+For example, prior to running `ios_fullscreen` or `ios_using_plugin` for the first time, you need to run these commands:

 ```bash
 cd ios_fullscreen